apache/nuttx/configs/sam4e-ek/README.txt

        reconfigured (See see the configuration settings and usage notes above in the section entitled "AT25 Serial FLASH").

+       To mount the AT25 Serial FLASH as a FAT file system:

+         nsh>mount -t vfat /dev/mtdblock0 /mnt/at25

        STATUS:
        2014-3-14: The DMA-based SPI appears to be functional and can be used to support a FAT file system on the AT25 Serial FLASH.

+    5. USB device support is not enabled in this configuration by default.
-    5. To use USB, see the instructions above under "USB Full-Speed Device."
+       To add USB device support to this configuration, see the instructions above under "USB Full-Speed Device."

        STATUS:
-       2014-3-21: USB support is under development and only partially functional.
+       2014-3-21: USB support is under development and USB MSC support is only partially functional.
 Additional test and integration is required.
+       2014-3-22: USB seems to work properly (there are not obvious errors in a USB bus capture.
+However, the AT25 does not mount on either the Linux or Windows host.
+Since there are no USB errors, this could only be an issue with the USB MSC protocol (not likely) or with the FAT format on the AT25 serial FLASH (likely).

     6. This configuration can be used to verify the touchscreen on on the SAM4E-EK LCD.
 See the instructions above in the paragraph entitled